spxuw/RFIM/README.md

 # RFIM

-This is the repository for the "Disease module detection using random-fiedl Ising model (RFIM)".
+This is the repository for the "Disease module detection using random-field Ising model (RFIM)".

 # code
 * Source: C++ codes for the diseas module detection using RFIM.